cloudfour/pwa-workshop/exercises/7/README.md

-# Progressive Web App Workshop, Exercise 6
+# Progressive Web App Workshop, Exercise 7

 ## What you'll learn

-- How to set up and handle push notifications including asking permissions
+- How to set up and handle push notifications including asking permissions (without a backend server)

 ## What you'll need